A savvy cat named Quinn is wont to walk -

-With clothes and charms quite bold through dauntless speech;
+With clothing, feline charms and dauntless speech;

 His sense about the folk that gladly talk